ClinVar Miner

 Counsyl RCV000469408 SCV000790435 likely pathogenic Bloom syndrome 2017-03-24 criteria provided, single submitter clinical testing

-Ambry Genetics RCV002429478 SCV002728646 likely pathogenic Hereditary cancer-predisposing syndrome 2022-06-14 criteria provided, single submitter clinical testing The c.2193+1_2193+9delGTAAGTTAT intronic variant results from a deletion of 9 nucleotides after coding exon 8 of the BLM gene.
+Ambry Genetics RCV002429478 SCV002728646 likely pathogenic Hereditary cancer-predisposing syndrome 2023-12-07 criteria provided, single submitter clinical testing The c.2193+1_2193+9delGTAAGTTAT intronic variant results from a deletion of 9 nucleotides after coding exon 8 of the BLM gene.
 The deleted region includes the canonical splice donor site which is highly conserved.
 In silico splice site analysis predicts that this alteration will weaken the native splice donor site; however, direct evidence is insufficient at this time (Ambry internal data).
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
 As such, this alteration is classified as likely pathogenic.

 GeneDx RCV003441865 SCV004170364 likely pathogenic not provided 2023-10-08 criteria provided, single submitter clinical testing Canonical splice site variant predicted to result in a null allele in a gene for which loss of function is a known mechanism of disease; Not observed at significant frequency in large population cohorts (gnomAD); Has not been previously published as pathogenic or benign to our knowledge; This variant is associated with the following publications: (PMID: 17407155)